UCO-IDEA/Experiential-Learning-Cookbook/essay.md

 <img style="align:center; margin-bottom:20px;" src="Assets\ImagesForTools\InteractiveEssay-Header.jpg">

 # Interactive Essay

-A tool that allows students to work together to manipulate an essay to learn and thrive at essay structure.
-Students collaboratively edit an essay while participating in discussion to determine the best placement for each paragraph.
+An online tool for students to collaboratively work on an essay.

 ## Concept

-Lecturer Shay Rahm came up with Interactive Essay with the goal of taking a lecture-heavy assignment and turning it into a collaborative and hands-on virtual experience.
+Lecturer Shay Rahm came up with Interactive Essay to imporve a lecture-heavy assignment into a virtual experience.

 ## How It Works